vitormanfredini/game-cpp-sdl/README.md

 TODO:
 - make enemies face the Character they are following
-- fire sounds are a bit out of sync (make every engine update have it's own sample offset in the audio engine)
+- make sounds (except music) specify what updates they should play on, so they don't play in weird timings (which will probably demand a way to mitigate the drift between the game engine clock and the audio clock)
 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
 - Animations: the sprites do the up and down animation but that should probably be done with a MoverComponent
 - Make a way to specify volume for each sound in the mix.